SAMBITSARGAM/decimaldev/guides/api/decimal-api.md

 ---

-So, first to check if the api is working perfectly or not you can do the following
+So, if you want to check if the api is functional, you can do the following!

 **GET:**
 ```